Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Correctness w.r.t Information Need

 \Cref{fig:correctness_error_analysis} displays the distribution of error cases based on our classification.
-A significant portion of the errors (55.63\%) fall under the \textit{More Elaborate Answers} category.
+A significant portion of the errors (60.81\%) fall under the \textit{More Elaborate Answers} category.
 This suggests that traditional QA metrics often penalize models unjustly due to the verbose nature of their responses.
-The next most common sub-category, \textit{Open-ended Questions} (13.99\%), suggests that models are occasionally penalized for providing correct answers that were not included in the reference responses.
-The percentage share and exact count of all categories are reported in \Cref{tab:appendix_stats_model_failure} (\Cref{appendix_sec:metric_failures}).
+The next most common sub-category, \textit{Open-ended Questions} (10.81\%), suggests that models are occasionally penalized for providing correct responses that were not included in the reference answers.

-In \Cref{fig:manual_inspection}, we provide qualitative examples of common failure modes, along with their associated evaluation metrics scores.
-Recall appears to be an effective fix for sub-categories such as \textit{More Elaborate Answers} and \textit{Enumeration of Reference Answers}.
-However, both lexical match based and semantic similarity based metrics struggle with \textit{Open-ended Questions}.
-Although GPT4-Eval appears to be relatively robust based on examples in \Cref{fig:manual_inspection}, this metric has some failures, with most common failure sub-category being \textit{Open-ended Questions}.
-The complete distribution of failure cases according to sub-categories is reported in \Cref{fig:subset_failure_categories_gpt4}, along with qualitative examples in \Cref{fig:appendix_gpt4_failure_examples} (\Cref{appendix_sec:metric_failures}).
+In \Cref{fig:manual_inspection}, we provide qualitative examples of \textit{More Elaborate Answers} and \textit{Open-ended Questions} sub-categories.
+Recall can act as an effective fix for \textit{More Elaborate Answers}.
+However, both lexical and semantic similarity metrics struggle with \textit{Open-ended Questions}.
+We also observed that this is also the most common failure sub-category for GPT4-Eval.

-Overall, the results of our human evaluation and analysis indicate that traditional metrics such as EM and F1, typically used in the literature for fine-tuned QA models, are not well-aligned with the verbose nature of instruction-following models.
+Overall, the results of our human evaluation and analysis indicate that traditional metrics such as EM and F1, typically used for QA models, are not well-aligned with the verbose nature of instruction-following models.
 To determine more suitable metrics for these models, we analyze the correlation of each metric with human assessments.

-\paragraph{Correlation Between Automatic Metrics and Human Judgement} \Cref{tab:correctness_human_correlations} presents the correlation between different metrics with human judgments.
-Apart from metrics detailed in \Cref{sec:correctness_metrics}, we include token-level precision, as well as precision and recall as computed using BERTScore.
-We report Spearman's $\rho$ and Kendall's $\tau$ correlation.